spyridouladev/PVCalc/README.md

 - Data sourced from reputable datasets on world cities and population density.
 - Power production visualization for selected time periods.

 ---

-## Usage

-You can run the program through:
-- The main.exe in this [drive]()
-- Running from source code requires going through the following steps

----

 ## Installation